Treatment of lung cancer: Funding of Research

 From 2003-2014, a study conducted by the Global Lung Cancer Coalition found that the total number of articles published in independent journals regarding lung cancer treatment research only increased ~1%.
 Money that is put forth for cancer research by taxpayers is generally misplaced into organizations such as the American Cancer Society rather than going to organizations that are specifically focused on a specific type of cancer.
 While lung cancer is the deadliest cancer, a stigma surrounds the disease that it is highly preventable by not smoking.
-Lung cancer receives much less press time then other cancers such as breast cancer due to this stigma, with a survey of 1,000 participants finding that only 14% of those participants were the most concerned about lung cancer.
+Lung cancer receives much less press time then other cancers such as breast cancer due to this stigma.
 This stigma has resulted in less time and money being put into treatment research and focusing more so on smoking prevention, despite lung cancer having a multitude of other causes such as genetics or air pollution.
 Governing bodies place taxpayer funds into generalized organizations and the public focuses less heavily on the disease, resulting in less research into treatment.